Years ago I didn’t think about much of anything except surfing, fast cars and women.

 that we have the requests which we have asked from Him."
 John 5:14-15

 With my fingers on that passage I said to Jesus, “I know that you want me to do this sign, so I am asking you to heal my feet.”
 Instantly something like electricity came in from behind me and entered the calves in my legs at about a 45 degree angle, shot down the bones in my legs, and when it got to my feet I heard and felt both of them pop.
 My feet felt good.
-So the next day I went to a campus, but I still did not want to be there.
+So the next day I packed up my sign and went to a campus.
+But I still did not want to be there.
 I could see and feel people watching me and I felt like a fool.
 Nevertheless, I set up my sign, and after a little while a guy came up to me and said, “I’ve got five minutes.”
 We talked for thirty.
 Others came up also and it was good.
 I was surprised to find that I loved doing what I thought I would hate, and after eight hours of it my feet were still strong and have been ever since.

 Sometimes people ask me questions or make statements that I have no response to.
 But most of those times God gives me an answer right on the spot, with me hearing it for the first time as I am saying it.
 Once at UC San Diego a guy asked me a question that I not only had no answer to – I didn’t even know what he was talking about.
 And as I was about to say a silent prayer some guy came up from behind me on my left side, stood in front of me, faced the questioner and answered his question.
 I happily wondered how he could have done that since he wasn’t even there when the question was asked.
 Ten minutes later the same thing happened again with a different questioner and a different responder.
 By then I thought, wow, as long as I am studying to do my best, God will take care of the rest.
 Weeks later while I was in conversation about that with a woman at Cal State San Bernardino she replied, “God has your back.”